 Let him know of any medical problems you may have or of any supplements and medications you are taking.
 And, follow his directions before and after surgery.

 Face Exercises - Learn how you can avoid plastic surgery complications by performing simple face exercises at home.
-Instead of just pulling back sagging skin and muscles, exercising gives you a natural youthful look, much better than any Cosmetic Face Lift Procedure can.
+Instead of just pulling back sagging skin and muscles, exercising gives you a natural youthful look.

 I participant in

 the Amazon Services LLC Associates Program, an affiliate advertising